beskyd/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: January 18th, 2017

+*** Today's progress * : Freed of python today.
+Back to JavaScript30.
+Lesson 10 : Hold shift to check multiple checkboxes.
+Another piece of magic from Wes Bos!
+Amazing work with logical flags.
+Enjoyed it very much.

 ### Day 16: January 17th, 2017

 *** Today's progress * : Again python and databases.
 No JavaScript30 unfortunately.
 Hope I will return to it soon.